Louise Paull of Lawbite explains employment rights for shift workers, especially if they are facing changing shift patterns.

-Evidence shows that this can foster greater loyalty and retention amongst staff, which reduces an employer’s costs, while at the same time allowing its business to meet customer service expectations at the busiest times of day (or night).
+Evidence shows that it can foster greater loyalty and retention amongst staff, which reduces an employer’s costs, while at the same time allowing its business to meet customer service expectations at the busiest times of day (or night).
 But as a business develops and changes, employers may need to vary shift patterns.

 These variations may not work for all employees, particularly as their circumstances change with the arrival of children and their differing needs as they progress through school.